 First and foremost, alcoholism is a disease that your loved one is struggling with.
-In simplest terms, it’s your loved one’s inability to control how much he or she drinks.
+Simply put, your loved one cannot control how much they drink.

 Does Alcoholism Run in Families?